-Before I go into what the requirements are on the wedding day from a second photographer, it would be a good idea to think about what should be considered before the day.
+Before I go into the wedding day requirements for a second photographer, it would be a good idea to think about what should be considered before the event.

 Find out about the principal photographer’s style.
-The main photographer will have been booked based on things such as style of images, personality and customer service.
-So it would be sensible to find out a bit about the lead.
-Find out their dress code and be respectful of it even if it is not your normal dress code.
-Prepare your equipment, make sure it is clean, batteries charged, cards formatted if using your own and find out if the principal photographer requires your cameras time to be synchronized.
+The main photographer will have been booked based on things such as style of images, personality, and customer service.
+So it’s sensible to find out a bit about the lead.
+Find out their dress code and be respectful of it even if it’s not your normal dress code.
+Prepare your equipment: make sure it’s clean, batteries charged, cards formatted if using your own, and find out if the main photographer requires your cameras’ time to be synchronized.

-Now we come to the working side of the day and I will break these down to bullet points.
+Now we come to the working side of the day.
+I will break these down to bullet points.
 There may be other things that can be added to the list, but these are the ones that I consider important.

 - Be an assistant to the main photographer.
-Running errands, gathering guests for groups, moving kit around, watching kit, hold reflectors, flashes, video lights and generally any task that is asked of you.
+Running errands, gathering guests for group photos, moving equipment around, watching gear, holding reflectors, flashes, video lights and generally doing any task that is asked of you.

 - Get the shots you are asked to get and inform the lead when you have them.

-- Watch for things that the main photographer may miss, background distractions is one example.
+- Watch for things that the main photographer may miss—background distractions, for example

 - Get detail shots that may be of use for album design as background images.

-- Be prepared to take the lead in the event of main photographer having to break away.
+- Be prepared to take the lead in the event the main photographer has to break away.
 This may be the scary part, but act with confidence and it will be fine.

-- Be aware of what the main photographers plans are, remind him/her if you think something has been missed.
-It will be appreciated that you are showing you are thinking about what is happening.
+- Be aware of the main photographer’s plans.
+Remind him/her if you think something has been missed.
+It will be appreciated that you are showing you are thinking about what’s happening.

 Now For Some of the Do Nots:

-- If you have your own photography business, don’t give out your cards or try and drum up your own business.
-They are not your clients and that is to be respected at all times.
+- If you have your own photography business, don’t give out your cards or try to drum up your own business.
+These are not your clients and that is to be respected at all times.

 - Do not shoot like the paparazzi unless you are specifically told to.
-The main photographer would rather a smaller set of well executed, high quality shots than a thousand shots taken in the hope of 20% being successful.
+The main photographer would rather have a smaller set of well executed, high quality shots than a thousand shots taken in the hope of 20 percent being successful.

-- Do not publish images on blogs etc without permission from the main photographer.
+- Do not publish images on blogs or other venues without permission from the main photographer.
 If permission is given, credit the main photographer.
-The copyright remains with the photographer/business that you are working for.
+The copyright remains with the photographer/business for which you are working.

-- Do not chew gum, smoke, drink alcohol, swear etc if that is what is requested by the main photographer.
+- Do not chew gum, smoke, drink alcohol, swear, et cetera, if that is what is requested by the main photographer.

-So these are just a few of the basic things to be considered and this list can be added to.
-So hopefully this may be of help to some and that it will help you to be an asset if you are a second shooter at any time.
+These are just a few of the basic things to consider.
+Hopefully this will help you to be an asset if you are a second shooter.

 About the Author: